gradio-app/gradio/guides/06_other-tutorials/creating-a-chatbot.md

 And you're done!
 That's all the code you need to build an interface for your chatbot model.
 Here are some references that you may find useful:

 * Gradio's [Quickstart guide](https://gradio.app/quickstart/)
+* The first chatbot demo [chatbot demo](https://huggingface.co/spaces/dawood/chatbot-guide) and [complete code](https://huggingface.co/spaces/dawood/chatbot-guide/blob/main/app.py) (on Hugging Face Spaces)
-* The final [chatbot demo](https://huggingface.co/spaces/abidlabs/chatbot-stylized) and [complete code](https://huggingface.co/spaces/abidlabs/chatbot-stylized/tree/main) (on Hugging Face Spaces)
+* The final chatbot with markdown support [chatbot demo](https://huggingface.co/spaces/dawood/chatbot-guide-multimodal) and [complete code](https://huggingface.co/spaces/dawood/chatbot-guide-multimodal/blob/main/app.py) (on Hugging Face Spaces)